zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/introduction.md

 *   **Controllers** - controller classes
 *   **Models** - model classes

+> The sample ASP.NET MVC application is built with ASP.NET MVC 3.

 ## Kendo UI for ASP.NET MVC Visual Studio Extensions

 You can download the [Kendo UI for ASP.NET MVC Visual Studio Extensions package](http://visualstudiogallery.msdn.microsoft.com/65b78c2c-951e-43a8-bae7-f9039f59fb9b).
 It adds a few project templates and wizards that allow the following:

-* Create a new Kendo ASP.NET MVC 3/4 application
+* Create a new Kendo UI ASP.NET MVC 3 or ASP.NET MVC 4 application
-* Add Kendo UI Complete for ASP.NET MVC to an existing application
+* Add Kendo UI to an existing application
 * Configure a Kendo UI ASP.NET MVC application
 * Automatically check and update Kendo UI Complete for ASP.NET MVC